abhishekdiphu/Automatic-keypoint-localization-in-2dmedical-images/README.md

 The method was  proposed by [Yu Chen, Chunhua Shen, Xiu-Shen Wei, Lingqiao Liu, Jian Yang](https://scholar.google.com/citations?user=IWZubqUAAAAJ&hl=zh-CN) in
 [Adversarial PoseNet: A Structure-aware Convolutional Network for Human Pose Estimation](https://arxiv.org/pdf/1705.00389).

+## Goal
+The goal of this work will be to investigate the role of adversarial learning for keypoint localization of 6 landmarks in lower extremities taken from dataset of 660 X-ray images by incorporating priors about the structure of the lower extremities pose components implicitly during the training of a network.
+For this analysis, an already established generative adversarial network architecture is being presented which predicts heatmaps.
+The effectiveness of the network is trained and tested on the X-ray medical images of lower extremities and evaluated in terms of localization accuracy (within 10 mm tolerance).

 ## Sample input images (left) & its corresponding ground truth heatmap(right):
 <img src="readmeimages/inputs01.png" width="200px"/><img src="readmeimages/download1.png" width="200px"/>